nyarly/blog/_drafts/shape-expression-maps.md

 == Implications for Intermediate Representation

+=== Option: Tabular IR

-The ShexMap IR should be tabular.
+The ShexMap IR could be tabular.
 Like a Cobb Relation.
 Column names are the variables in the Shape Expressions.